 Under your tongue, you have special T cells from the immune system which can downregulate allergic reactions.
 The cells which cause the release of chemicals like histamine are very few in number under the tongue.
 This is an ideal place to have a therapy to help the immune system and is a low risk for severe allergic reactions.

-The treatment does not involve time consuming and painful allergy shots which can lead to possible anaphylaxis.
-The approach Dr. Love uses is much safer and more affective due to the ease of administration and improved compliance with home therapies.
+The treatment does not involve time-consuming and painful allergy shots which can lead to possible anaphylaxis.
+The approach Dr. Love uses is much safer and more effective due to the ease of administration and improved compliance with home therapies.